johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-3 Solidify your knowledge from previous courses PROJECT
+### Finished 3 Solidify your knowledge from previous courses
+PROJECT
 Investigating Netflix Movies and Guest Stars in The Office Apply the foundational Python skills you learned in Introduction to Python and Intermediate Python by manipulating and visualizing movie and TV data.